 Creating a Back Neckline Dart for Better FitHow to add a neckline dart in back

-In a recent moulage class I taught for Ryliss Bod in Tacoma, Washington, I had a student who had a broad back and a high curve at the nape of the neck.
+In a moulage (custom bodice sloper) class I taught at Ryliss Bod’s Sewing and Design School in Tacoma, Washington, I had a student who had a broad back and a high curve at the nape of the neck.